SevaSafris/angular-auth-seed/README.md

 #### Unit Test Reports

-The unit tests are configured to produce reports of the tests, which are put in the `test-results` directory off the project's root.
+The unit tests are configured to produce reports of the tests, which are put in the `app/test` directory off the project's root.
 These include:

 1. JUnit Report - A JUnit-style report file with test results.
 1. Coverage Report - A code coverage report site.